Cyanide334/layers-backend-task/README.md

 ```

 ## Features

-> **Note**: This is an in-memory implementation using server memory instead of a database.
-All data will be reset when the server restarts.

 - **Data Integrity**: Enforces unique constraints on SKU IDs and barcodes
 - **Smart Order Management**: Automatically updates existing orders when new delivery notifications are received for the same SKU